BattletechModders/TisButAScratch/README.md

 `debilIncapacitates` - bool, if 'true', becoming debilitated will immediately incapacitate pilots during missions

 `enableInternalDmgInjuries` - bool, if `true`, enables a feature that injures pilots when they recieve structure damage if certain equipment is mounted (i.e DNI or EI cockpits).

+`pilotPainShunt` - string, pilot tag that denotes pilot has a "Pain Shunt", rendering them immune to injuries from ammo/component explosions, overheating, and neural feedback.

 `BleedingOutLethal` - bool, determines whether <b>Bleeding Out</b> from an injury is lethal (`true`) or merely incapacitates (`false`)